Best Hiking Daypacks of 2025

 • External front pocket isn’t stretchy

 The Osprey Daylite Plus is a trendy, comfortable, and affordable daypack.
-It is well-suited for use around town, on short-to-moderate length day hikes, and while traveling.
+We like using it around town, hiking short-to-moderate trails, and traveling.
 Its stylish design makes the price tag even more appealing.

 The organizational features on the Daylite Plus are better than most other daypacks of this size.
 Five external pockets allow you to keep water bottles and small items secure, organized, and easy to access on the go.
-Smart and simple internal pockets offer versatility for small item storage from wilderness to whiteboard, and the internal padded sleeve easily fits up to a 13-inch laptop or a 2-liter hydration pouch.
+Smart and simple internal pockets offer versatile storage for whatever we need from the wilderness to whiteboard.
+The internal padded sleeve easily fits up to a 13-inch laptop or a 2-liter hydration pouch.

 But with clip-on compatibility that works with many Osprey travel bags, a 20-liter capacity that feels bigger than it is, and a durable build, there’s something for everyone in the Daylite Plus.
 Whether you’re trekking the high country or just lapping your neighborhood, we highly recommend this affordable and comfortable backpack.